 As a teenager, I was not unfamiliar with political satire or political comedy.
 We read “Animal Farm” in school, and I watched “M*A*S*H” on television and had seen the movie, and understood that it was really about Vietnam, not Korea.
 Other satires like “Blazing Saddles” and “Young Frankenstein” tended toward sight gags and almost slapstick humor.
 Smart satire of politics, news, business or whatever is very hard to pull off.
 There is a certain subtlety to it, sometimes with dark humor, almost always with sharp dialogue.
 Charlie Chaplin produced a not-so-subtle satire of Hitler in “The Great Dictator” back in 1940 and “Sullivan’s Travels” parodied the movie industry in the 40s.
 “M*A*S*H” was the best satire of war, “Network” took on television and “Being There” took on politics.
 But the best of them all has been “Dr. Strangelove: Or How I Learned to Stop Worrying and Love The Bomb,” Stanley Kubrick’s masterpiece poking fun at global thermonuclear war.
 With an amazing cast that includes Peter Sellers (playing three different roles), George C. Scott, Sterling Hayden and Slim Pickens, the performances are outstanding.
 Even the character names are fun, with the sexual undertones not so much innuendo as they are blatantly overt.
 The connection between male-driven military power and sexual prowess is a running theme in both dialogue and visuals.
 Kubrick (who would go much darker and more violent later in “ Clockwork Orange”) brings it all together with his visual style in high-contrast black-and-white, wide shots, tight shots.
 The dialogue and acting runs from farcical to humorously chilling.
 It’s an interesting note that this film came out eight months before the movie “Fail Safe” which is a serious take on nearly the same scenario of a wayward U.S. bomber headed to Moscow.
 Both movies took their premise from the book “Red Alert” by Peter George.
 Both films stand up well on their own, but are a good study when viewed as a package.
 As with any Kubrick offering, the visuals are a subject all on their own.
 It takes multiple viewings and perhaps a cheat sheet from one of the many web sites devoted to the subject to catch all Kubrick’s stylings.
 Multiple viewings are also required just because it’s such a terrific film.

-President Merkin Muffley (Peter Sellers, in one of his three roles) finally gets the Soviet premier Dmitri Kissov on the phone to tell him about the rogue bomber on its way to bomb Moscow.
-Sellers, as President Muffley, carries the scene as we hear only his side of the phone conversation.
+Sellers, as President Merkin Muffley (see what I mean about the names?) finally gets the Soviet premier Dmitri Kissov on the phone to tell him about the rogue bomber on its way to bomb Moscow.
+Sellers carries the scene as we hear only his side of the phone conversation.
 Despite the graveness of the situation, it seems more like a chat, with the two discussing the sound quality of the call, how each of them are, how friendly the call is, and who is more sorry about the situation.
-The light, superficial tone of the call is set in contrast to the gravity of the situation, and also to show the “weakness” of Muffley’s diplomacy to the “strength” and manliness of the military.
+The light, superficial tone of the call is set in contrast to the gravity of the situation, and also to show the “weakness” of Muffley’s diplomacy compared to the “strength” and manliness of the military.

 STERLING HAYDEN as GENERAL JACK RIPPER